apk-coding-projects/fund-transfer-service/README.md

 Application supports these currencies: USD, GBP, EUR, AUD, NZD, CAD.

-Main application lies inside `src` folder, however there are some supportive classes in laravel structure like under app,database,tests folders.
+Main application lies inside `src` folder, however there are some Laravel related things under app,database,tests folders.

 ![Database Schema](storage/documentation/database_schema.png)

 **Note:**

-1. We save currency rates in DB table so we are not dependant on 3rd party software.
+1. We save currency rates in DB table, so we are not dependent on 3rd party software.
 You can check rate retrieval
    mechanism: ``\src\CurrencyRates\Services\CurrencyConversionService::getRate``
 2. We have ``accounts_history`` table to save all changes made to accounts.
 It makes life a lot easier when we need to debug/tell what exact amount customer had at X point in the past

 ## Project installation

 Setup will provide needed guidelines to set up project on you machine.
-I suggest using Mac/Linux, but commands for Windows will also be provided
+I strongly suggest using Mac/Linux, but commands Windows instructions will also be provided

 1. Install Git if it is missing https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 2. Install Docker Desktop https://www.docker.com/products/docker-desktop/